Q1 Basics: Student Roadmap

 Where is it located?

-21t4s Roadmap 2025-26 (a Google spreadsheet).
-It is also linked in the Awesome Index called "Roadmap."
-When it is opened, use the File menu to download it as a Google spreadsheet, Microsoft Excel file or PDF document and or copied to your Google drive if you are logged into your account.
+21T4S Roadmap is a Google spreadsheet.
+When it is opened, use the File menu to download it as a Google spreadsheet, Microsoft Excel file, or PDF document.
+You can copy it to your Google Drive if you are logged into your account.

 Competencies & Standards